pachyderm/docs-content/latest/sdk/install.md

 ## Test Connection

-If you'd like to quickly test out working with the Python SDK on your local machine (e.g., using a locally deployed Docker Desktop instance), try out the following:
+If you'd like to quickly test out working with the Pachyderm SDK on your local machine (e.g., using a locally deployed Docker Desktop instance), try out the following:

 ```python
 from pachyderm_sdk import Client